pashasolyana/pashasolyana/README.md

 ### 1. Summary: ###
 * Web-developer specializing in back-end development.
-Experienced with all stages of the development cycle and information security including pentest direction
+Experienced with all stages of the development cycle.

 ---
 ### 2. Education: ###
-*  **2022 - present**
+*  **2019 - present**
-Master of information systems Obninsk Institute of Nuclear Power Engineering National Research Nuclear University MEPhI
-*  **2018 - 2022**
-Bachelor of information systems Obninsk Institute of Nuclear Power Engineering National Research Nuclear University MEPhI
+College of Communications #54

 ---
 ### 3. Skills ###